The Interview of a Lifetime

 Step 5: With the door closed, speak to your survivors in order to get the most out of their role-playing.
 My speech goes something like this:

-Step 7: Tell the class it's time to switch roles when you observe the interviews have been completed.
+Step 8: Tell the class it's time to switch roles when you observe the interviews have been completed.
 Allow a few minutes for students to change their props.
-Repeat Steps Five and Six.
+Repeat Steps 4-6.

 Step 1: Explain that most interviews are printed word for word.
 But tell students that they will be allowed to edit and revise their answers to make them as complete and factual as possible.
 After editing and revising, students are ready to publish.

 Step 2: Have students type their interviews in the computer lab or on classroom computers using a word processing program of your choice.
 I model the page set-up on my computer before the students begin.
 Monitor students as they type their interviews, helping as necessary.
-When the interviews are completed they should be printed in black and white.
+When the interviews are completed, print them in black and white.